gotchoices/MyCHIPs/doc/Protocol.md

 The route may pass through many other sites.
 In fact, it may pass through the same site more than once, traversing multiple segments on one site.

+Now that site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as a single *node* in the lift--almost as though it were a single entity.
+The lift will be committed (or canceled) in a single, atomic transaction on behalf of all the nodes belonging to the segment.

 Route discovery requests can be initiated in two ways:
-- Manually by a user entity; or
+- Manually by a user/entity; or
 - By an automomous process acting as *agent* on behalf of the entity.
-This just means part of the site server software.
+This just means part of the site server software such as a [CRON](https://en.wikipedia.org/wiki/Cron) job.

 ![use-route](uml/use-route.svg)

-A user would typically request a route because it intends to make a payment (linear lift) to some other entity.
+An entity would typically request a route because it intends to make a payment (linear lift) to some other entity.
 The payee entity's endpoint ID would typically be obtained by scanning a QR code.
-The User Interface would send that information (and any hints) to his hosting agent site.
+The User Interface would send that information (and any hints) to his host site.
-The agent process can then commence the discovery process for suitable external routes to complete the intended lift.
+The server process can then commence the discovery process for suitable external routes to complete the intended lift.

+Note: in this case, each end of the lift will involve a *half segment*.
+The payor node will consist of a local entity with zero or more other local entities upstream of it, and topped off by one foreign entity.
+For example: [B3, C1, C2].

+The payee node will consist of a local entity with zero or more other local entities downstream of it, and a single foreign entity at the bottom.
+For example: [A2, A3, B1].

+Nodes in the middle get the same experience as if this were a circular lift.

 ![seq-route](uml/seq-route-man.svg)

-Each site should also employ autonomous processes that continually scan for liftable balances along all local segments.
+As mentioned, autonomous agent processes are continually scanning for liftable balances along local segments.
 Upon discovering a segment with a capacity for a lift, the agent will check its database for possible external routes that can be used to complete the circuit and effect a circular lift.

-If a suitable route is not yet known, the agent should commence a search.
+If a suitable route is not yet known, the agent will commence a search.
-If previous successful searches have been conducted, but appear too old to be reliable, a new search should be initiated to freshen the route in the database.
+If previous successful searches have been conducted, but are too old to be reliable, a new search should be initiated to freshen the route in the database.
 If previous searches have been inconclusive, the agent should retry after a reasonable amount of time has passed.

 ![seq-route](uml/seq-route-auto.svg)